We are delighted to have achieved planning permission in Kingston for a contemporary new build house.

 A defining feature is the pair of concrete walls that run from front to back.
 As well as providing thermal mass, it is proposed that ground granulated blast furnace slag, a waste product of heavy industry, is mixed into the concrete that improves its sustainability credentials as well as having an aesthetic effect of lightening its appearance.

-We worked closely with the local planning authority to demonstrate that their concerns for integrating a new dwelling in such a location had been considered and addressed in the design, and that the impact was acceptable.
-The outcome is an example of the value that Granit can add in developing difficult sites, which play a key role in delivering high quality, unique homes.
+We worked closely with the local planning authority (The Royal Borough of Kingston Upon Thames) to demonstrate that their concerns for integrating a new dwelling in such a location had been considered and addressed in the design and that the impact was acceptable.
+The outcome is an example of the value that we can add in developing difficult sites, which play a key role in delivering high quality, unique homes.